Gabimaru

-Kaku created Gabimaru and made him a married character, with the mindset that he needed a strong, immediate motivation for his hero to fight to survive, making Gabimaru's wife his core driving force.
-The character was praised by critics for his role in Hell's Paradise, coming across as an anti-hero in his backstory, while also developing a deep relationship with Sagiri upon the revelation of their connection.
+Kaku created Gabimaru with the mindset that he needed a strong and immediate motivation for his main character to fight to survive.
+In the Hell's Paradise anime adaptation, he is voiced by Chiaki Kobayashi in Japanese and Alejandro Saab in English.
+The character received generally positive acclaim from critics for his role in Hell's Paradise, for his character growth and his role as an anti-hero in his backstory.